 As per Ecotoxicology and Environmental Safety, the chlorine and heavy metals found in tap water are lethal to hermit crabs.
-No amount of salt will change that.
+No amount of salt will change that fact.

 Too often, hermit crabs don’t exhibit any signs of ill health from unbalanced pH until it’s too late.
-Using specialist marine salt will reduce the risks to your hermit crab’s health.
+Using specialist marine salt reduces the risks to your hermit crab’s health.

 Instant Ocean Sea Salt for Hermit Crabs